nu-radio/NuRadioMC/NuRadioMC/SignalProp/examples/birefringence_examples/read_me.txt

 06_Veff_comparison.py:
     This example runs a full NuRadioMC simulation and calculates the effective volume for a non-birefringent and a birefringent medium.

-07_SPIice_simulation.py:
+07_SPIice_simulation_ARIANNA.py:
+    This example runs a full NuRadioMC simulation for the ARIANNA-51 detector geometry using the implementation in emitter.py.

+08_SPIice_simulation_ARA.py:
-    This example runs a full NuRadioMC simulation for an arbitrary detector geometry using the implementation in emitter.py.
+    This example runs a full NuRadioMC simulation for the ARA-A5 detector geometry using the implementation in emitter.py.

 extra_files: